pradeep3/fortify-ui-tailwindcss/README.md

 # Introduction

-**FortifyUI Tailwind** is a Laravel Fortify UI preset, built with SomeFramework.
+**FortifyUI Tailwind** is a Laravel Fortify UI preset, built with Tailwind CSS.

 -   [Installation](#installation)